 There are fun things to do whilst glamping in autumn

 Whilst autumn brings the opportunity for slowing down, there are also several festive activities to be enjoyed.
 The arrival of seeds from horse chestnut trees makes it possible to forage for conkers, their spiky green outer cases removed to reveal rich brown-coloured nuts.
+Take a look at our autumn foraging guide and try your hand at making a wild berry jam!
 With the addition of string, comes the chance to play traditional childhood games and to muster up some healthy competition with fellow glampers.
 When it comes to events, the Harvest Festival is celebrated early in the season.
 Usually falling between the end of September and the beginning of October, it takes place on the Sunday nearest the harvest moon – the moon which occurs closest to the autumn equinox.
 Keep an eye out for fetes and events in the area you are visiting for the chance to take part in singing, dancing and browsing markets full of delicious local produce.
 Halloween is widely celebrated on the last day of October.
 The perfect reason to wear fancy dress, cook up festive treats and indulge your sweet tooth, there are bound to be events nearby.
 Just a week later, Bonfire Night provides another way to mingle with the local community and to congregate around an effigy of Guy Fawkes.
 Standing next to the crackle and pop of the bonfire whilst feasting on candyfloss and candied apples represents the epitome of autumn festivity.

 With the nights drawing in, autumn allows us to spend more time gazing into the inky depths of the cosmos.
 Planetary line ups, far-away galaxies and famous constellations can all be seen, leaving you awe-inspired by the vastness and beauty of the Universe.
 Remote glamping locations provide the perfect location for spotting a multitude of celestial bodies, as there is less light pollution from towns and cities.
 On a clear night, you may be lucky enough to see the Andromeda Galaxy – the most distant astronomical object visible to the naked eye, which is 2.5 million light years away from Earth and made up of over 1 trillion blazing stars.
 The best time for stargazing is on a clear evening around the time of the new moon.
 When the moon first appears as a slender crescent, less of its luminosity is visible from Earth, giving you a better chance of seeing hundreds, if not thousands, of twinkling lights.
 To learn more about interesting stars and astronomical events, keep an eye on BBC Sky at Night.
 Alternatively, autumn is the most popular time of year for stargazing events, so it may be worth seeing if there are any in the area you are visiting.